lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

 ## Processing responses

-We will start with a benchmark that fetches single random page with offering, without the HTML resources part for brevity:
+We will start with a benchmark that fetches single random page with an offering, without the HTML resources part for brevity:

 ```yaml
 name: first-benchmark